Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-claude.md

 <!-- need to add in sample code for macOS remote and windows -->

-5. Save the file Upon a successful restart, you’ll see an MCP server indicator  in the bottom-right corner of the conversation input box
+5. Save the file.
+Upon a successful restart, you’ll see an MCP server indicator  in the bottom-right corner of the conversation input box

 For debugging, you can find the Claude Desktop logs at `~/Library/Logs/Claude` for Mac or `%APPDATA%\Claude\logs` for Windows.